stain/ro-crate-paper/manuscript.md

 [^3]: The [Endings Project](https://endings.uvic.ca/) is a five-year project funded by the Social Sciences and Humanities Research Council (SSHRC) that is creating tools, principles, policies and recommendations for digital scholarship practitioners to create accessible, stable, long-lasting resources in the humanities.

+## Machine-actionable Data Management Plans

+Machine-actionable Data Management Plans (maDMPs) have been proposed as an improvement to automate FAIR data management tasks in research [@doi:10.1371/journal.pcbi.1006750], e.g. by using PIDs and controlled vocabularies to describe what happens to data over the research lifecycle.
+The Research Data Alliance's _DMP Common Standard_ for maDMPs [@doi:10.15497/rda00039] is one such formalization for expressing maDMPs, which can be expressed as Linked Data using the DMP Common Standard Ontology [@doi:10.5281/zenodo.3944464], a specializaton W3C DCAT [@dcat2].
+However, more commonly, RDA maDMPs are expressed according as regular JSON, conforming to thhe DMP JSON Schema.

+A mapping has been produced between Research Object Crates and such Machine-actionable Data Management Plans [@doi:10.4126/frl01-006423291], implemented by the RO-Crate {RDA maDMP Mapper [@doi:10.5281/zenodo.3922136].
+A similar mapping has been implemented by Ro-Crate_2_ma-DMP [@doi:10.5281/zenodo.3903463].
+In both cases, a maDMP can be converted to a RO-Crate, or vice versa.
+In [@doi:10.4126/frl01-006423291] this is suggested to cater for two use cases:

+1. Start a skeleton data management plan based on an existing RO-Crate dataset, e.g. from an RO-Crate from Workflow Hub
+2. Instansiate an RO-Crate based on a data management plan.

+An important difference here is that data management plans are (ideally) written in advance of data production, while RO-Crates are typically created to describe data after it has been made.
+This approach shows the importance of _templating_ to make both tasks more automatable and approachable, and how RO-Crate can fit into earlier stages of the research life cycle.

 # Related Work